flemingchase/flemingchase.github.io/_pages/about.md

 href='https://people.math.sc.edu/nyikos/'>Dr. Peter Nyikos</a>.

-My current academic interests include: quantum information and statistics, mathematical founations of physics, classical statistics, and functional analysis.
+My current academic interests include: quantum information and statistics, mathematical foundations of physics, classical statistics, and functional analysis.
 In particular, I am interested in the inverse space problem of Weyl-Wigner Quantization and generalizing Shannon's entropy theorem to the quantum setting.